 The brand prides itself in its exacting standards – from achieving the perfect consistency of meat to mixing the spiced sauce and also barbecuing the bak kwa for just the right length of time.

 Despite their relatively well-known brand name, Lim Chee Guan only has a few physical stores which means that long queues are expected every Chinese New Year period.
-However for CNY 2021, Lim Chee Guan will only take online orders.
-Specifically from 20th January to 9th February 2021, Lim Chee Guan will not be entertaining any walk-in sales.
-Any purchase of their bak kwa will have to be made online for delivery.

 Top Seller: The Signature Bak Kwa is their undoubted best seller.
 Each slice has a smoky aroma, and is sufficiently tender with each bite.
 Consistency may drop a bit when the staff members are extremely busy, such as during the festive season but overall each slice is not too fat and has a nice combination of sweet and savory.